pastebin-fi/backend/README.md

 - Node.JS (version 16)
 - MongoDB (mongoose)
-- S3
+- Local File System (paste storage)

-The server stores paste content to S3 bucket and other relevant information to MongoDB.
+The server stores paste content to local file system and other relevant information to MongoDB.
+I was considering to use S3 but at Wasabi it had some hiccups from time to time (requests did not finish).

 ## Setup